sts10/eyeoh/README.markdown

 Please submit an issue or pull request!

-## Somethings I'm still figuring out:
+## Some things I'm still figuring out:

   - Should the `gets` method return a type of `Result` or something else?
 Maybe just `String`? `&str`?
   - Is there any way to _safely_ have `ensure` just return the Type `T`, as opposed to a `io::Result<T>`?